1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Our Houston team offers a full range of care for Crohn's esophagitis.

-• Avoid spicy foods, alcohol, and caffeine
+• Avoid spicy foods, alcohol, and caffeine.

-• Stay hydrated with frequent water intake
+• Stay hydrated by drinking water frequently.

-• Quit smoking to reduce inflammation
+• Quit smoking to help reduce inflammation.

-2. Medications
+Medications

-• Swallowed corticosteroids for direct throat soothing
+• Oral corticosteroids for direct throat and esophageal inflammation relief.

 Rishi Chadha